watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/frameworksInGroup.png" width="300">

 7) In XCode, select your project "WatsonSpeaks", then select your build target.
-In the "Build Phases" tab, add **New Copy File Phase**
+In the "Build Phases" tab, add a new **Copy File Phase**.

 <img src="./images/BuildPhases.png" width="600">